Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 St Mary's church, Wendover

 Hogtrough Lane is a very familiar route to me - as well as walking it on the Chiltern Link and on my Berks-Essex Walk, it is part of Walk 5 of my Chiltern Chain Walk which I have done several times now.
-It leads very gently uphill between fences or hedgerows to Barn Wood, where the ground rises more steeply.
-At this point, the Ridgeway bears left, but I continued ahead following the Chiltern Link uphill through the trees (I took care here, checking the map and the waymarks, as there are three right of way starting here that are initially parallel to one another before the other two turn right).
-I emerged from the wood at the top of the hill, passing Concord House (where a sign said I was 750 feet above sea level), and continuing round two sides of a very large pasture beside another section of Barn Wood.
-Beyond a large paddock I reached the hamlet of Kingsash.
+It leads very gently uphill between fences or hedgerows, until after about three-quarters of a mile it reaches Barn Wood, where the ground rises more steeply.
+At this point, the Ridgeway bears left, but I continued ahead following the Chiltern Link uphill through the trees (there are two paths going more or less straight on, I took the leftmost one, NOT the bridleway that is in a sort of gully a yard or two to the right).
+I emerged from the wood at the top of the hill, passing Concord House (where a sign said I was 750 feet above sea level), then went over a stile and turned left on a footpath, continuing round two sides of a very large pasture beside another section of Barn Wood (on my left).
+Shortly before reaching a field corner, the path goes over a stile and continues beside a right-hand hedge through a meadow, before passing through part of a garden to reach the hamlet of Kingsash.

 Hogtrough Lane